-Since the year 2000, the Everychild Foundation has awarded more than $14 million in grants to very deserving organizations, whose hard work eases the suffering of children in the Greater Los Angeles area.
-To celebrate our decade and a half of giving, we asked each of our grant recipients to tell us what the Everychild grant has meant to them.
+Since the year 2000, the Everychild Foundation has awarded $16 million in grants to very deserving organizations, whose hard work eases the suffering of children in the Greater Los Angeles area.

 The Whole Child Everychild Foundation Family Housing Program helps hard-to-place families with children, who are homeless or at risk of homelessness with adequate, safe and affordable housing.
 The Everychild Family Housing Program anticipates serving 672 children ages zero to 18 (approximately 168 families) over a two-year period.
 The program is aimed at achieving stability and emotional well-being for these children and their families.
 Through its new Family Housing Program, TWC will assist families in securing housing and provide help with move-in expenses.
 At the same time, TWC case managers will assess each family’s situation and develop an individualized service plan designed to achieve long-term stability.